arzwa/MultilocusIsland/docs/draft-hapdip2.md

 are independent is almost certainly inadequate.
-Theoretical and empirical work has indicated that, on the one hand, a correlation between selective effect and degree of dominance can be expected in the standing genetic variation that is the basis for a polygenic selection response, with large-effect alleles more likely to act recessively [@caballero1994; @zhang2004; @agrawal2011].
+Theoretical and empirical work has indicated that, on the one hand, a correlation between selective effect and degree of dominance can be expected in the standing genetic variation that forms the basis for a polygenic selection response, with large-effect alleles more likely to act recessively [@caballero1994; @zhang2004; @agrawal2011].
 On the other hand, it is well appreciated that during the process of